sastraxi/great-bear-postgraphile/learn.md

 In order to start using its migration system, we must first create a database.
 Let's do that by executing the commands in [the bootstrap folder](bootstrap/) using `psql`.

+> I'm going to take a moment to plug another project of mine: [pgsh](https://github.com/sastraxi/pgsh).
+This git-inspired tool aims to help you branch your database, perform migrations, and more.
+Users of this tool can run `pgsh psql` to enter into a psql shell that's pointed at the same database as our `.env`.

 After that's done, we can start adding a schema to our newly-created postgres database.
 Take a look at [the first migration](migrations/001_system_and_user.js) for where this begins.

 > Note that some migrations (like [004_graphql_subscription.js](migrations/004_graphql_subscription.js)) capture versions of functions that have since been replaced in newer migrations.
 I decided to leave these happy little accidents in as a testament to learning as-you-go.

+---

+## .env

+Take a moment to `cp .env.example .env` and fill it in to reflect your environment.

+In particular, make sure that you set `DATABASE_URL` to point at the database you set up, choose a high-entropy `SESSION_SECRET`, and fill in your `STRIPE_SECRET_KEY` (a Stripe account can be created [for free](https://stripe.com)).

 ---

 ## Authorization